Ph.D. University of Pennsylvania

 19th & 20th Century Music

-Opera: An Introduction; Music History Introduction; Traditions in American Music; Jazz, A History in Sound; Broadway Musicals; Romantic Music: 19th Century; Music in Modern Times: 20th Century; and Senior Seminar (American Studies)
+Opera: An Introduction; Traditions in American Music; Jazz, A History in Sound; Broadway Musicals; Romantic Music: 19th Century; Music in Modern Times: 20th Century; and American Studies: Senior Seminar; Honors Program: Early Modern and Contemporary Music

 Larry Stempel specializes in the study of Western music of the 19th and 20th centuries, and his research has focused on examining the relationship between the cultivated and vernacular traditions of this period.
-He has served as Music Director and Principal Conductor of the orchestra of the Universidad de Chile, La Serena, and his compositions have been performed at the Berkshire Music Center, Tanglewood.
-W.W.
-Norton & Co. will publish his forthcoming history of Broadway musicals.
+His book Showtime: A History of the Broadway Musical Theater won the 2011 Kurt Weill Book Prize, and the 2012 Irving Lowens Book Award of the Society for American Music.
+He also served as Music Director and Principal Conductor of the orchestra of the Universidad de Chile, La Serena, and his compositions have been performed at the Berkshire Music Center, Tanglewood.